sshyran/weave-gitops/doc/development-process.md

 depends on your shell, OS and version, but adding it to the bottom of whichever one of `.bashrc`, `.bash_profile` or `.zshrc` you can find in your home directory usually does the trick.

+### The server keeps restarting and it's annoying

+Tilt has a feature where it automatically restarts the pod whenever you save a changed file.
+This might give you a few seconds of nothing working, over and over.

+Depending on your setup, that might be more annoying than helpful - for instance, if you're doing frontend development, then the frontend is already being restarted on its own, so anything tilt does is just getting in your way.
+If you disable auto-restart, then any time you want to re-deploy the k8s pod, you have to open the tilt UI and click on the spinny icon.

+`tilt up` starts tilt with auto-reload enabled.
+To disable, instead start it with `MANUAL_MODE=true tilt up`.